amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 Taking a closer look into the output, we can see that the `WindowAgg` and the `Subquery Scan` on the CTE are the two most expensive actions in the query.

-First we do a `sequential scan` on the movies table.
+Starting from the bottom, first we do a `sequential scan` on the movies table.
 This means that we scan through every page of data sequentially, read the data, apply the filter (if exists) and then discard the rows that don't fit.
 This kind of scan **always** reads everything in the table.
 Unless we need a large portion of the table, this is generally inefficient.

 Then we apply the `sort`, and we see that we are using the `external merge` instead of the `quicksort` from the first `explain analyze`.
 This happens when the data does not fit in memory, and we use the disk to process it.
 This is probably the slowest sort method since there is a lot of back and forth to the disk.

-After all that, we read from the CTE and apply our filter (mbt.rank < 3) that removes 3_000_003 rows.
+After all that, we read from the CTE and apply our filter `mbt.rank < 3` that removes 3_000_003 rows.

 ##### Using the lateral join